vladasko-g/sda-advanced-css-2/README.md

 2. run $npm start
 3. go to localhost:3000

-there are two stylesheets, uncomment stylesFlex for flex and comment out the other
+there are two stylesheets, uncomment stylesFlex.css for flex and comment out the other